Site icon ASCE's 2021 Infrastructure Report Card

 Since the passage of the Senate bill, both chambers have been in negotiations to iron out differences between the two bills.On August 12th, ASCE sent a letter to leadership on the Senate Environment and Public Works (EPW) Committee and the House Transportation and Infrastructure (T&I) Committee expressing support for key provisions in each bill.
 Provisions in the House and Senate WRDA bills that are a priority for ASCE include:

-Key 2022 WRDA Provisions and ASCE Priorities
+Key WRDA 2022 Provisions and ASCE Priorities

 Both bills contain top policy priorities for ASCE.
 Included in the Senate bill is an adjustment to the Inland Waterways Trust Fund (IWTF) cost share formula for construction and rehabilitation projects.
 The Senate’s provision would reduce the cost share for IWTF projects from 35% to 25%, with the remaining cost covered by general funds.
 ASCE strongly supports this provision, which is listed as a recommendation for raising the grade for Inland Waterways in the 2021 Report Card for America’s Infrastructure